kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_triangulate_location.md

 - **Beacon**: Create a beacon at the triangulated location.
 This will open the Beacons tool.
 For more information on beacons, see the 'Beacons' guide.
 - **Navigate**: Navigate to the triangulated location.
 This will open the Navigation tool.
 For more information on navigation, see the 'Navigation' guide.
 - **Share...**: Share the triangulated location.
-This will open the share menu, where you can copy the coordinates, share as a QR code, open in a map app, or share with another app (ex. a text message).
+This will open the share menu, where you can copy the coordinates, share as a QR code, open in a map app, or share with another app (e.g. a text message).

 ## Reset
 You can reset the tool by clicking the reset button at the bottom of the screen.